 $265 plus applicable taxes

-Giles Brent was the youngest son of Sir Richard Brent, lord of Lark Stoke and Aldington.
-As a younger child he had better prospects in the new colony than in England and, With his two siters he came to St. Mary’s in 1639.
-In the absence of Governor Leonard Calvert, he and his sister acted a Governor on several occasions.
-In late 1644, with his sister Margaret Brent as acting Governor, she allowed Giles to marry Mary Kittamaquund – the 10/11 year old daughter of Chief Kittamaquund of the Piscataway tribe.
+Giles Brent was the youngest son of Sir Richard Brent, Lord of Lark Stoke and Aldington.
+As a younger child, he had better prospects in the new Barony than in England and, with his two sisters he came to St. Mary’s in 1639.
+In the absence of Governor Leonard Calvert, both he and his sister acted a Governor on several occasions.
+In late 1644, with his sister Margaret Brent as acting Governor – the first woman to hold this position, she allowed Giles to marry Mary Kittamaquund – the 10/11 year old daughter of Chief Kittamaquund of the Piscataway tribe.
 On the Chief’s death he claimed the Piscataway lands as Mary’s husband according to English law at the time.
 His claim did not flourish but he did have 6 or more children with young Mary.
 He is best remembered for his role in expelling Virginia traders from Kent Island and acquiring large land holdings there.
-After a falling out with the Calkverts he and his wife Mary moved to Virginia where he and his sisters amassed large land holdings – including what is now Old Town Alexandria and George Washington’s Mount Vernon.
+After a falling out with the Calverts he, his wife and sisters moved to Virginia where he and his sisters amassed large land holdings – including what is now Old Town Alexandria and George Washington’s Mount Vernon.